 COVID-19 - At this time, the Archives and Special Collections at Clark University is closed to the public.
 If you have a research request, please contact Archives@clarku.edu for assistance.
-Thank you for your patience as we plan for reopening.

 Archives and Special Collections